JLupanow/new-site/_projects/demo-project.md

 Why did you do it?
 For example, why did you choose that research method?
 What was the result?
 For example, did you achieve your research goals?
 What did you learn?
 For example, what would you do differently next time?
+In between each part of your process, explain why you went onto the next step of the process — did you run out of time?
+Did you feel your data was statistically significant?

 #### Step 3 {#link3}